xiez/xiez.github.io/_posts/2022-10-31-lisp-expression-parsing-en.md

 ## Full implementation

 The final full implementation can be found in [this Gist](https://gist.github.com/xiez/4551065f3168f9d1276ab9e0771313d6).
 To keep the code as simple as possible, lexical parsing uses `replace, split` instead of the standard regular parsing.

+[^1]: The term "production" was introduced by Noam Chomsky in the mid-1950s, as part of his work on generative grammar.
+According to Chomsky, a generative grammar is a system of rules that can generate or produce all the possible sentences of a language.
+The term "production" was chosen to reflect the idea that the grammar rules are like factories that produce or generate sentences by combining simpler elements into more complex structures.
+Just as a factory produces goods by assembling raw materials, a grammar produces sentences by assembling words and phrases according to the rules of the language.